camunda/camunda-docs-static/get-started/content/spring/shared-process-engine.md

 }
 ```

 We also removed `Starter` bean as we are going to use Tasklist to manually start the process.
-If you like, you can also remove the class itself as it not used anymore.
+If you like, you can also remove the class itself as it is not used anymore.

 After Maven build and redeploy, process definitions will be automatically deployed.
+Then you
-Then you can go to Tasklist, login with `demo/demo` credentials, click on `Start process` and start the `Loan approval` process.
+can go to Tasklist, login with `demo/demo` credentials, click on `Start process` and start
+the `Loan approval` process.
 You will see in Tomcat logfile:
 <pre class="console">
 Spring Bean invoked